Stochastic intrinsic gradient flows on the Wasserstein space: Functionals with local weak gradient

-instead and proceeding the exact same way.
-Then, property $(C1)$ is preserved if we condition to the set $\scr D_1$, which is open in $(\D,d_\D)$, as pointed out in Remark \ref{rem:loc}.
-So, we end up with a measure $G_\D$ on $\scr D_2$ such that $G_\D(\D_1\cap\D_2)=1$ and Condition $(C1)$ holds true. \end{rem}
+Then, we proceed in the exact same way and obtain a non-degenerate Gaussian measure on $\scr D_2$ (the estimates are analog, but carried out for $\|\na ^2 \phi \|_{\infty }$ as well).
+Now, Property $(C_1)$ is preserved if we restrict that Gaussian to the set $\scr D_1$, which is open in $(\D,d_\D)$, see Remarks \ref{rem:loc} \& \ref{rem:DDnew}.
+So, by restriction to $\scr D_1$ (and re-scaling) we end up with a measure $G_\D$ on $\scr D_2$ such that $G_\D(\D_1\cap\D_2)=1$ and Condition $(C_1)$ holds true. \end{rem}

 To define the local weak intrinsic gradient we introduce the sets